will-wow/ramda-talk-old/deck/deck.md

 ???

 Another option is to use pipe instead of compose.
 It works exactly the same, but fips the order - sum comes first instead of last.
-Compose is great for refactoring, because you can see how easy it is to go from the first version to the second version - just replace parentheses with commas.
+Compose is great for refactoring, because you can see how easy it is to go from the first version to the second version - just move some parentheses around.
 Pipe, we've found, is easier to read later - reading functions left-to-right is a lot more natural for english speakers.
 Which you use is really just a matter of preference.

 So why is this actually useful?
 Well other that being arguably more beautiful, it keeps the focus on the functions, instead of the values being passed through.
 It can also be a lot easier to maintian.
 For instance, there's a potential bug in this code - if one of the values in the numbers array was undefined, sum would fail, and return NaN.
 How can we fix it?